If you have been in the U.S. as a student for less than five years, you may be exempt from Social Security and Medicare tax. See IRS Publication 519.

 - Your advisor will recommend your academic training in myIO

-- Proof of health insurance for yourself and any accompanying family members in J-2 status (if the academic training will happen after you finish your studies)
+- For post-completion academic training ONLY: Proof of health insurance for student and any accompanying family members in J-2 status

-- Reciprocal exchange students will also need a letter from their home institutions giving consent for the student to participate in academic training.
+- For Reciprocal Exchange Students ONLY: Letter from the home institutions giving consent for the student to participate in academic training.

 Changing Employer After Approved

 Academic training authorization is “employer-specific.”
-If you plan to change employers, you must request a new authorization (same process as for the initial employment), and you may not begin employment with a new employer until authorized to do so.
+If the student will change employers, a new authorization must be requested (same process as for the initial employment).
+In this case, the student should NOT begin employment with the new employer until the new authorization has been processed.

 Showing Proof of Work Authorization to Your Employer

-You will receive a letter authorizing your academic training from ISSS.
-In addition, you should have your valid passport, Form I-94 and DS-2019.
-These should be sufficient evidence of employment eligibility for the completion of the Form I-9 (Certification of Employment Eligibility) required of all new employees.
+Once academic training is authorized, the student will receive an Academic Training Authorization letter from ISSS, which will need to be presented to the employer.
+Additionally, the student should present a valid passport, form I-94 and updated DS-2019.
+These documents should be sufficient evidence of employment eligibility for the completion of the Form I-9 (Certification of Employment Eligibility) required of all new employees.